One Day in San Jose. Exploring Costa Rica’s quirky capital.

 Tropical weather.

 San Jose enjoys warm temperatures all year round which makes outdoor activities appealing to many tourists.
-Rainy season runs from May to November though, so you may want to consider this when planning ahead.
+The rainy season runs from May to November though, so you may want to consider this when planning ahead.

 I did visit in mid May and did not experience any rain though, anywhere in Costa Rica.